- What is a refund?

 You should always seek counseling prior to withdrawing your funds.
-If you withdraw your funds, and then return to membership later, a new set of rules may apply to you.
+If you withdraw your funds, and then return to membership after April 2, 2012, a new set of rules will apply to you.

 - When may I request a refund of my contributions?

 You may request a refund following your termination from public service.
 Although the length of time it takes to process a refund varies among retirement boards, the law says you shall receive your refund within 60 days after filing a written request on a prescribed form with your retirement board.

 - Will I be taxed on this refund?

 There may be substantial federal tax consequences if you take a direct refund of your deductions rather than directly rolling them over into another qualified retirement plan.
 Your retirement board will provide you with information about the potential tax consequences.